codee-com/open-catalog/Glossary/Loop-fission.md

 [vectorization](Vectorization.md) and
 [offloading](Offloading.md) to accelerators.

->**Note**
+> [!NOTE]
->Loop fission introduces overheads (e.g. loop control increment and branching),
+> Loop fission introduces overheads (e.g. loop control increment and branching),
->so in general it is necessary to run and benchmark the code to determine if
+> so in general it is necessary to run and benchmark the code to determine if
->loop fission brings performance gain.
+> loop fission brings performance gain.